ISA-tools/isa-specs/source/isatab-investigation.rst

 files within the context of an Investigation.

-Where a row labelled with Term Source REF suffixed in the Investigation file, the value of the cell should match one of the Term Source Name value declared in this section.
+Where a row labelled with Term Source REF suffixed in the Investigation file, the value of the cell SHOULD match one of the Term Source Name value declared in this section.

-Where a column labelled with Term Source REF in a Study file or Assay file associated with the Investigation, the value of the cell should match one of the Term Source Name value declared in this section.
+Where a column labelled with Term Source REF in a Study file or Assay file associated with the Investigation, the value of the cell SHOULD match one of the Term Source Name value declared in this section.

 **ONTOLOGY SOURCE REFERENCE**